gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-12-16-see-the-sky-thoru-yamamoto-christmas-story-for-playdate.md

 - ~ 30 minute experience
 - Quick navigation menu unlocked as you go
 - Position is remembered between launches
-- Settings for sfx/music and crossfade speed
+- Settings for sound and crossfade speed

 ## Credits